 - We don't work in silos- Collaboration is the key to getting the most out of our solutions.
 We ensure that the strategist works with the design team to get the best app outcome.

-To develop an engaging and highly successful app solution, you should know the
+To develop an engaging and highly successful android app solution, you should know the

 - company's vision